0x5ubt13/Write-Ups/FreshersCTF2020@ENUSEC/Mario_WebApp_Playground/challenge5.md

 ## Problem

-They tried to hid the flag again from us, but we are stubborn and we'll keep looking for it no matter what, right?
+They tried to hide the password for the flag again from us, but we are stubborn and we'll keep looking for it no matter what, right?

 ![1](../images/mario5.png)